 “Pragmatic Representational Content”

 I propose a notion of the representational content of scientific models that resists the dialectic over scientific representation inherited from philosophical semantics.
 This view neither reduces the content of models to cognitive functions, nor appeals to a model-target relation as that which determines a model’s content.
-Instead, I describe scientific representation as the use of a model within a system of practice.
+Instead, I frame scientific representation as the use of a model within a system of practice.
 I argue that there are features of this practice, beyond a user’s cognitive acts, that determine the representational content of a model.
-Ultimately, I articulate a view of pragmatic representational content understood as the set of action- and expectation-guiding inferences contributed by a model when integrated with an empirical practice.
+From this, I articulate a view of pragmatic representational content understood as the set of action- and expectation-guiding inferences contributed by a model when integrated with an empirical practice.
 Each of the key terms is given further explication, followed by an account of what “grasp” of this content consists in.

 Publications